 Lee Gabler provided an update on Xcel Energy’s Minnesota Solar*Rewards Community program.
 As of January 23, they had 56 MW of community solar online and operational.
 That is one of the largest, if not the largest, community solar garden programs in the country.
 They expect to hit 100 MW of community solar online during the first quarter of 2017 based on what is in the queue, i.e. more than 400 MW currently in design and construction.
-Assuming that they continue down a path – there is not a significant amount of construction onsite today – they are forecasting by the end of the year they will have upwards of 400 MW of community solar online.
+Assuming that they continue down this path – there is not a significant amount of construction onsite today – they are forecasting by the end of the year they will have upwards of 400 MW of community solar online.
 At the end of 2016 Xcel Energy had facilities already built to the point of waiting for the solar garden to be completed for almost 150 MW of solar, and they are actively energizing systems every month and working with developers on their schedules.
 There was a big rush of applications in the fourth quarter of 2016 under the applicable retail rate.
 So far in 2017 no applications have been received, which does not reflect on the value of solar as much as the fact that people have a lot of projects under development so nothing new is coming into the system.
-So far none of the solar gardens who have applied for the program are looking to retain the RECs.
+So far none of the solar gardens who have applied for the program are looking to retain the Renewable Energy Credits (RECs).
 That is up to the developers and they are selling all of the RECs back to Xcel Energy.
 That is one difference between this program and Renewable*Connect because a lot of companies are looking for that REC so they can claim those attributes.

 Gayle added that the City has 23 subscriptions with developers from the Met Council RFP for community solar gardens.
 They also have one they did on their own where they tried to retain the RECs, and they didn’t get any good proposals.
 They did sign one but they don’t retain the RECs.
-It’s about 7.6 million KW hours annually, and the City Council approved up to 12.
+It’s about 7.6 million kWh annually, and the City Council approved up to 12 million kWh.
 Sustainability staff has been directed to report back by the end of February on how to do another RFP for community solar gardens as it relates to low income.
-By March 1 Xcel Energy must submit to the PUC on how they can look at low income as it relates to community solar gardens.
+By March 1, Xcel Energy must submit to the PUC on how they can look at low income as it relates to community solar gardens.
 The Department of Commerce also has to provide some information to the PUC by March 1 on low income community solar gardens.
 If done right it will be an opportunity to keep costs known and low into the future.
 All three entities are trying to figure this out together, and Gayle asked if Xcel Energy could give any insights on what they will be proposing on March 1.
 Lee responded that Xcel Energy is still working through what those are, but it has to be a menu of options for discussion, including things already in place such as a backup subscriber model.

 Laura said that as of today Xcel Energy has 162 MW from two non-community solar garden programs.
 Later this year there will be another 100 MW project coming on, and they are projecting 400 MW of community solar gardens, so that will be more than 600 MW of solar by the end of 2017.
 Three years ago we were at 15 MW so a lot has changed in a couple of years.